Scusemua/hops/aws-setup/setup.md

 # AWS Setup

 The following document provides a set of directions for creating the required AWS infrastructure to deploy and run $\lambda$FS and HopsFS.
-Much of this process can be automated using the `create_aws_infrastructure.py` and `configure_eks_cluster.sh` scripts.
-The `configure_eks_cluster.sh` script should be executed once the AWS EKS cluster created by the `create_aws_infrastructure.py` script becomes operational.
+Much of this process can be automated using the `create_aws_infrastructure.py` and `configure_eks_cluster.py` scripts.
+The `configure_eks_cluster.py` script should be executed once the AWS EKS cluster created by the `create_aws_infrastructure.py` script becomes operational.

 Please note that the `setup_tldr.md` document provides an abridged version of these instructions.